chadkluck/npm-chadkluck-cache-data/README.md

 					dynamoDbTable: "yourDynamoDbTable", // replace with the name of a DynamoDb table to store cached data
 					s3Bucket: "yourS3Bucket", // replace with a bucket name to store cache data.
 Data will be stored in /cache in yourS3Bucket
 					secureDataAlgorithm: "aes-256-ofb", // how do we encrypt data at rest
-					secureDataKey: Buffer.from(params.app.crypt_secureDataKey, "hex"), // we'll get the encryption key from SSM Parameter store to encrypt data
+					secureDataKey: Buffer.from(params.app.crypt_secureDataKey, "hex"), // using the parameter from above during Config.init()
+          //secureDataKey: new tools.CachedSSMParameter('/apps/my_cool_app/CacheData_SecureDataKey', {refreshAfter: 300}), // if using tools.CachedSSMParameter()
 					idHashAlgorithm: "RSA-SHA3-512", // the alg used to create a unique hash identifier for requests so we can tell them apart in the cache
 					DynamoDbMaxCacheSize_kb: 20, // data larger than this (in KB) will be stored in S3 to keep DynamoDb running efficently
 					purgeExpiredCacheEntriesAfterXHours: 24, // expired caches hang around for a while before we purge just in case there is cause to fall back on them